trebeljahr/trebeljahr.com/_booknotes/the-art-of-learning.md

 > The chunks of information that have been put together in the mind of a grandmaster allow him to see much more with much less conscious thought.
 He is looking at very little and seeing quite a lot.

 The idea is to offload chunked processing of information to the unconscious.
 A fast but unconcentrated kind of processing of data, that after years of practice can automate things and lets humans operate on seemingly super powers.
 In the sense that the more chunked the information is, somebody who sees less can still process more, because what he sees is an abstract interpretation of what is going on, chunked away on a higher level of abstraction, and processed by the subconscious.
 Numbers to leave numbers.
 Making conscious effort disappear is what mastery is about.
-Time can slow down in moments of intense focus, because we reduce the amount of information actually taken in and process on it much more, creating seemingly longer memories of those events.
+Time can slow down in moments of intense focus, because we reduce the amount of information  taken in and process on it much more, creating seemingly longer memories of those events.

 ### Chapter 14 - The Illusion of the Mystical